-Antonio Buehler founded Abrome to liberate children and fundamentally change the way the world views education.
+Antonio Buehler (he/him) founded Abrome to liberate children and fundamentally change the way the world views education.
 He wants society to reject the notion that education should be a standardized product in which children are expected to be passive recipients of instruction that is chosen and delivered by adults.
-Antonio wants Learners to be able to direct their own education so they can live rich, fulfilling lives.
+Antonio wants Learners to have full autonomy over their bodies, minds, and time so they can live rich, fulfilling lives.

 Prior to founding Abrome, Antonio worked as an admissions consultant to individuals applying to top colleges and MBA programs.
 He also worked as a middle school and high school teacher at an alternative school in Austin, TX.
 Before he dedicated his career to education, Antonio spent time in private equity, investment banking, and the military.
 Outside of work, Antonio supports his local library through education related programming, founded the Peaceful Streets Project, served on the board of a child bereavement non-profit, volunteered at an orphanage in Bulgaria, volunteered for the West Point and Stanford admissions offices, coached high school football, and has personally mentored and tutored dozens of children.
 In his free time, Antonio likes to read, travel (37 countries and counting), ski, and volunteer for his favorite causes.

 Antonio earned a B.S. in Systems Engineering from the United States Military Academy, an M.B.A. from Stanford University, and an Ed.M. from Harvard University.
 Antonio completed his first Agile Learning Facilitator training in Sacramento in 2018 and co-facilitated the ALF training in Ojai, CA, in 2019.